 - If you do request an in-class workshop, you must be present during the entire workshop session.
 Our in-class workshops are not a substitute teaching service!
 You will also be responsible for making copies of our workshop materials for your students.

 - We will try to accommodate your date and time requests; however, we can usually only schedule workshops during our normal hours of operation.

 - We recommend scheduling house calls early in the semester, and we do not generally schedule house calls or in-class workshops during the final weeks of a term.

-If you are a faculty member teaching a 100W course, you can apply for a course-embedded tutor.
+If you are a faculty member teaching a writing-intensive course, you can apply for a course-embedded tutor.
 Course-embedded writing tutors are a form of supplemental instruction, and they are a valuable resource for your students throughout the writing process.
 They are more skilled and knowledgeable than their peers—they are fully trained and supported by the Writing Center and the Writing Across the Curriculum program—and they work five hours per week exclusively with your students.

 Faculty members and course-embedded writing tutors work out a flexible schedule within the following guidelines:

 - Tutors will dedicate two hours each month to on-going training at the Writing Center.